gridgain/gridgain/modules/web-console/assembly/README.txt

 4. It is recommended to remove "migration.mongo.db.name" from settings after migration.

-5. Migration possible only "clean" GridGain database.
+5. Migration possible only on "clean" GridGain database.
  If you need to repeat migration, just delete folder "work" and restart Web Console.